Chraštice: Geography

 Chraštice is located about 12 km south of Příbram and 54 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is the low hill Skalky at 563 m above sea level.
-There are three ponds in the municipal territory.
+There are three fishponds in the municipal territory.

 History

 The first written mention of Chraštice is from 1260.

+Demographics

 Transport

-The I/4 road, which replaces that unfinished section of the D4 motorway from Prague to Písek, passes through the municipality.
+The D4 motorway from Prague to Písek runs through the municipality.

 Sights

-The landmark of Chraštice is the Church of the Assumption of the Virgin Mary.
+The main landmark of Chraštice is the Church of the Assumption of the Virgin Mary.
 It is a valuable early Gothic church from the 13th century, which was partly rebuilt in the Baroque style and extended into its current form in 1723–1724.

 A historically valuable building is the former fortress from the 14th century, later rebuilt into an inn.